Do Chelated Minerals Perform Better than Non-chelated Minerals?

 A chelate is a chemical compound consisting of a metal molecule (the mineral) combined with an organic molecule (the ligand).(See diagram)

 The ligand is the critical component of a chelate.
 Primarily because it transforms the previously inorganic molecule (the mineral) into an organic mineral form.
 This makes the mineral more biologically effective than its inorganic form, and that in turn makes it more bioavailable.
-Got that?

 What’s the benefit?